Control in the Presence of Manipulators: Cooperative and Competitive Cases: Results

 We now give results for veto and Borda, including, for the latter, an interesting increase in complexity.

-CWCM and DWCM are the same as CUCM and DUCM, except in such weighted cases every voter has a positive integer weight, and a voter with weight $w$ counts as $w$ voters.
+In weighted elections every voter has a positive integer weight, and a voter with weight $w$ counts as $w$ voters.
+In weighted voter control cases, the addition/deletion limit still pertains to the number of voters that can be added or deleted.
 Consider the case of 3-candidate weighted veto elections.
-The known results on this are that CWCM is NP-complete, DWCM is in P, and CCAV and CCDV are both in $\p$.
-The following results, whose second part may be surprising, shows that for this system CC\vpairad{}V-\vpair{CF}{MF} are all in $\p$---not $\np$-complete. \begin{theorem} For 3-candidate weighted veto elections, the following hold. \begin{enumerate} \item {\rm M+CC\vpairad{}V\/} are both $\np$-complete. \item {\rm CC\vpairad{}V-\vpair{CF}{MF}\/} are each in $\p$. \end{enumerate} \end{theorem}
+The known results on this are that constructive coalitional manipulation is NP-complete~\cite{con-lan-san:j:when-hard-to-manipulate}, destructive coalitional manipulation is in P~\cite{con-lan-san:j:when-hard-to-manipulate}, and CCAV and CCDV are both in $\p$~\cite{fal-hem-hem:j:weighted-control}.
+The following result, whose second part may be surprising, shows that for this system CC\vpairad{}V-\vpair{CF}{MF} are all in $\p$---not $\np$-complete. \begin{theorem} For 3-candidate weighted veto elections, the following hold. \begin{enumerate} \item {\rm M+CC\vpairad{}V\/} are both $\np$-complete. \item {\rm CC\vpairad{}V-\vpair{CF}{MF}\/} are each in $\p$. \end{enumerate} \end{theorem}

 \begin{proofs} The first case follows directly from the fact that constructive manipulation is \np-complete~\cite{con-lan-san:j:when-hard-to-manipulate} and the inheritance observations from Section~\ref{ss:inheritance} (as the relevant result there holds even for the weighted case).